CoryScaf/coryos/README.md

-Creating an OS in rust for fun
+Creating an OS in C for fun